By Jeffrey the Barak.

 Finally I had a clean start with a Kickbike CruiseMax 20 in 2015, which as my sole scooter relocated with me from Los Angeles to O’ahu Hawai’i.
 It was for a while my all-time favorite human-powered scooter.
 The only issue I had was my inability to ride it slowly, so I still used all my energy up after a short ride.
 As much as I tried, I could not control my impatience and my tendency to ride it too fast.

 Written in 2018:

 In 2018 I bought an OJO Electric Commuter Scooter which shared the garage with the Kickbike.
 They made a versatile pair.

 As noted in another article Stepping off the Footboard, in September 2019 I sold my last human-powered scooter, the Kickbike CruiseMax, and at that time had no plans to get any more kick scooters.
-I also sold my OjO Electric and immediately replaced it with another electric, a Turbowheel Dart, reviewed here.
+(I can hardly believe I felt that way), I also sold my OjO Electric and immediately replaced it with another electric, a Turbowheel Dart, reviewed here.

 I was sure that I would not return to the exhaustion of kick scooting and would happily scoot electric instead.
 If one never has accidents, one starts to feel invincible.

 But then in September 2020 I fell-off / tripped-over the Turbowheel Dart at about 2 MPH and skinned my knee.
 The cause was taking my left hand off the grip to wave at a friend and accidentally grabbing the front brake with my right hand, My full-face downhill bike helmet saved my life, my face and my teeth, but as someone who usually never gets it wrong, I suddenly felt that at age 63 it was pushing my luck to keep flying along the road alongside the cars at well over 20 MPH.
 After the knee was gauzed up, I took one last, final decision-making, electric ride, then sold my fifth electric scooter.